pomplesiegel/smariot/readme.md

 - ~Auto-refresh homepage~
 - ~Timestamps for requests~
 - ~Implement GET on the endpoint~
+- ~Save data to DB~
+- ~Add `/db` Endpoint for fetching data from DB~
+- ~Visualization of data (charts and stuff)~
+- ~Simple API Key auth for `POST`ing data to `/data`~
+- Add fectching via parameters (~by max count~, by timestamp, by Hardware ID)
 - Pretty printing of requests on homepage
 - Load latest 5 messages from DB into cache on app restart
-- ~Save data to DB~
-- ~Add `/db` Endpoint for fetching data from DB~
-- Add fectching options (~by count~, by time etc)
 - DB housekeeping (rotate out old data so that it stays under 10k rows limit)
-- ~Visualization of data (charts and stuff)~
 - Add a "live" chart (chart data as it is `POST`ed)
-- ~Simple API Key auth for `POST`ing data to `/data`~